Edward Holland (Canadian Army officer): Military career

-At the start of the Second Boer War, Holland, now 22 years old, enlisted as a sergeant in The Royal Canadian Dragoons.
+At the start of the Second Boer War, Holland, at 22 years of age, enlisted as a sergeant in The Royal Canadian Dragoons.
 He was one of three men from his regiment who were awarded the VC during a desperate rearguard action on 7 November 1900 at the Battle of Leliefontein near the Komati River.
-(The others were Lieutenant Hampden Zane Churchill Cockburn and Lieutenant Richard Ernest William Turner.)
+(The others were Lieutenant Hampden Cockburn and Lieutenant Richard Turner.)

 During a dramatic retreat in the face of a superior force, Turner and Cockburn commanded a small group of men tasked with repulsing a large force of Boers at close range to prevent two 12-pound field guns from being captured.
 During the action, Holland helped to hold back the Boers using a Colt machine gun mounted on a carriage between the two guns.
 However, when the Colt machine gun overheated and jammed, Holland was unwilling to let it fall into the hands of the Boers.
 Realizing that the horse that pulled the machine gun carriage was too exhausted to outrun the Boers, Holland quickly detached the hot weapon from the carriage, caught and mounted a nearby horse and rode from the scene with the machine gun under his arm.

 His citation for the Victoria Cross was published in The London Gazette of 23 April 1901:

 Following his return to Canada, Holland became a commissioned officer.
 During the visit to Canada of the Duke and Duchess of Cornwall and York, Holland received the Victoria Cross from the Duke of Cornwall and York (later King George V) in Ottawa on 21 September 1901.

 Holland eventually achieved the rank of Major and served in World War I with the Canadian Machine Gun Corps.
 He commanded and actively recruited for the Borden's Machine Gun Battery in Cobalt, Ontario and the surrounding Temiskaming District.